-Appointments for our Paediatric Specialists can be made by calling us on 02 9008 1368 or by emailing us at firstname.lastname@example.org.
+Appointments for the Paediatric Specialists can be made by calling us on 02 9008 1368 or by emailing us at firstname.lastname@example.org.
 You can also contact us through our website contact form.

 In some cases, there may be a long wait time for your preferred Paediatrician.
 You can be placed on a cancellation list and offered an earlier appointment when one becomes available.
 Alternatively, Northern Beaches Paediatrics may be able to offer you an earlier appointment with another specialist at the practice if appropriate.